EWGFking/AP-comp-sci-final-project/README.md

 A real-time digital clock made with HTML, CSS, and JavaScript.
 It displays the current time and updates every second.

 ### 🔊 Soundboard
-An interactive soundboard hosted on CodePen.
+An interactive soundboard made on CodePen.
 It uses HTML buttons, styled with CSS, and plays sound clips via JavaScript when clicked.

 ### 🧮 Scratch Math Game
 A speed-based math game created in Scratch.
 Players solve problems quickly to earn more time, with increasing difficulty levels.
 A downloadable ZIP file is available to run the game offline in Scratch.